htor/hadron-editor/readme.md

 # sc-editor

 Experimental editor for [SuperCollider](https://github.com/supercollider/supercollider) with built-in help browser and post window.
+It runs cross-platform on macOS, Windows and Linux, but at the moment only macOS is tested.

 <img src="images/screenshot.png" alt="screenshot of editor" title="An experimental editor for SuperCollider" style="width: 1300px; max-width: 100%">